tgfrerer/island/README.md

-Install Lunar SDK from https://vulkan.lunarg.com/ *imgui* is disabled for now cmake was looping because of this *glm* is not symbolically linked. src/glm is added as a include folder *Vulkan* - cmake doesn't detect the VULKAN_SDK env variable for some reason. - Path is hardcoded for now *resources* - are not symbolically linked
+Install Lunar SDK from https://vulkan.lunarg.com/ *imgui* has been moved as a part of the le_imgui module
+*glm* is not symbolically linked. src/glm is added as a include folder *Vulkan* - cmake doesn't detect the VULKAN_SDK env variable for some reason. - Path is hardcoded for now *resources* - are not symbolically linked